aarcg/GettingAndCleaningDataProject/Codebook.md

 ## Variables

 ### subject
 The number used to identify the subject performing the associated activities.
 The values in the dataset range from 1 to 30.
-The variable in the dataset is named as followes:
+The variable in the dataset is named as follows:

   - subject